UWorldJK/powerwash/README.md

 The tool also allows users to export and present their findings in the form of slideshows, making it easy to share and communicate insights with others.

 **Tech Stack**
-Node, HTML, JS, Python, GPT API, CSS, Express, Bootstrap, PostgressSQL
+Node, HTML, JS, Python, GPT API, CSS, Express, Bootstrap, PostgressSQL, Flask